christianfosli/christianfosli.github.io/content/posts/on-colorscheme-changed/index.md

 After some Googling I found a recommendation to install [D-Spy](https://flathub.org/apps/org.gnome.dspy) to explore D-Bus connections and figure out the details about which message we should listen for.
 I also found some info about which message to listen for, but not quite enough details to fill out the missing data in the above snippet.

-In D-SPy we find the relevant methods for us, under "org.freedesktop.portal.Desktop", in the "org.freedesktop.portal.Settings" interface:
+In D-Spy we find the relevant methods for us, under "org.freedesktop.portal.Desktop", in the "org.freedesktop.portal.Settings" interface:

 ![dspy shows us the relevant methods](dspy.png)